ACS106129/htb_practice/previse/README.md

 377a03e045513ee63458f3ca5ef64657
 ```

+### Trivial Memo

-- If use `/bash/bin -p > gzip/date` to run sudo, it will no response at command input
+- If use `echo "/bash/bin -p" > gzip/date` to run sudo, it will no response at command input

 *Another approach (not recommand becuz no interactive, and it's temporary root privilege - euid)*